ibm-cloud-docs/Backup/faqs.md

 {: #canceledbackup}
 {: support}

 When the Backup service is canceled, your vault with the backed-up data is deleted.
 So you can't keep the backups for later use and restore to another server.
 You can't log in to the Cloud Backup Portal with the canceled credentials either.
-For more information, see [Canceling the IBM Cloud Backup service](/docs/Backup?topic=Backup-cancelBackup).
+For more information, see [Canceling the {{site.data.keyword.backup_full}} service](/docs/Backup?topic=Backup-cancelBackup).